eburghar/rconfd/README.md

 ```

 Create a role.
 Here You can only login with that role if the project is inside the `alpine` group and the
-build is for a protected tag (release).
+build is upon a protected tag (generally used for release).

 ```sh
 vault write auth/jwt/role/myrole - <<EOF